 Someone who is interested in a healthcare career might look into becoming an athletic trainer.
 Workers in this occupation treat athletes' injuries.
 Because they provide emergency treatment, they must attend sporting events.
 One needs a bachelor's degree to become an athletic trainer, but many people who work in this profession have a master's degree.

 As an athlete, you know how to stay in great shape.
 Maybe you lift weights or do aerobics.
 Teach other people what you know by becoming a fitness trainer.
 You will be able to work with individuals or groups, providing both instruction and motivation.
 While you don't need a college degree to be a fitness trainer, many employers prefer to hire workers who have an associate or bachelor's degree in a health or fitness major.

 Do you like to talk or write about sporting events?
 How about becoming a sports reporter?
 You will get to watch sporting events and interview professional athletes and coaches.
 Then you will report stories either in newspapers or on websites, or during television or radio broadcasts.
 You will probably need to earn a bachelor's degree in journalism or communication.

-If you enjoy talking about sports, another career to consider is sports announcer.
+If you enjoy talking about sports, another career to consider is a sports announcer.
 There are two kinds of sports announcers: public address announcers and broadcast announcers.
 Public address announcers communicate with the attendees at a game, tell them about the starting lineup, announcing players as they enter the field or court and providing the play-by-play during the game.
 Broadcast sports announcers offer commentary and interview participants and other guests.
-If you want to become a broadcast sports announcer you will need to earn a bachelor's degree but public address announcers only need a high school diploma.
+If you want to become a broadcast sports announcer, you will need to earn a bachelor's degree but public address announcers only need a high school diploma.